 In the spring of 2017, Deacom began implementation if its ERP system for Teasdale Foods, a leading manufacturer and provider of Hispanic food products, headquartered Atwater, California.
 The company has seen tremendous growth over the past few years both organically and through acquisitions and is currently operating with six different facilities.

-Just as the teams were wrapping up the last of the facility implementations of DEACOM, we sat down with CEO Chris Kiser, to talk about their business, the process leading up to choosing Deacom, and get his take on the overall implementation process.
+Just as the teams were wrapping up the last the facility implementation of DEACOM, we sat down with CEO, Chris Kiser.
+He talked about their business, the process leading up to choosing Deacom, and his take on the overall implementation process.
 Here’s what he had to say…

 DN: Can you tell us about Teasdale Foods and how you came about needing a new ERP system?